ertis-research/grafana-panel-what-if/README.md

 This feature allows for adding complementary calculations to the models within the tool, providing additional information to facilitate analysis.
 All calculations will be configured in the designated section (_Extra Calculations_), which is independent of models and formats.
 You can assign these calculations to any desired models within their configuration.
 Currently, only the option for recursive calculations has been implemented, though it may be expanded in the future to include other types of calculations.

+The tool now supports adding more than one extraCalc to a single model, enabling more complex calculation layers.
+Furthermore, each extraCalc iteration is now permitted to modify more than one tag simultaneously, providing greater flexibility for multidimensional simulations.

 ##### Recursive calculation
 This type of calculation enables iterations in which a value, derived from a formula or a static value, is applied to a specific tag.
 The model runs with updated data in each iteration, applying the value to the tag in a loop that continues until a defined condition is met.
 Both the value to be applied and the final condition are expressed through formulas that may include variables influencing the calculation, such as the selected date or defined dynamic fields, where the user manually enters values before starting the calculation.
 For example, it is possible to define a dynamic field to set a limit on the model's result and configure the calculation to add half the value of another tag in each iteration until this limit is reached.
 Once the calculation is complete, the results can be displayed using the previously configured variables and may include, for instance, the number of iterations performed, the maximum value reached before meeting the condition, the tag’s final value, or a combination of these data.
 Additionally, a graph is generated that illustrates the model's behavior throughout the iterations, similar to the tool's standard visualization.
 To optimize calculation efficiency, all model executions are grouped into configurable-sized blocks, so that API requests are processed in batches rather than individually.